NuclearError/allyship101/PITCHME.md

 ---

----

 @title[What is intersectionality?]

-@snap[north span-90]
+@snap[north span-100]
 #### What is intersectionality?
-Everyone occupies different social and cultural 'spaces' based on their differences, eg. age, race, class, gender, education level etc.
+Everyone occupies different social and cultural 'spaces' (vectors) based on their differences, eg. age, race, class, gender, education etc.

 Some types of difference will lead to societal disadvantages (**oppression**)